oversword/super-small-state-machine/README.md

 Get the type of that node

-Get the definition of the node

-### If the node can be executed
+If the node is not recognised, throw a NodeTypeError

-Execute the node and return its resulting action
+Execute the node and return an action

-If it cannot be executed, return the node to be used as an action

-## S._traverse(instance, iterator = a => a, post = b => b)
+## S._traverse(instance, iterator = a => a)

 Traverses a process, mapping each node to a new value, effectively cloning the process.

 You can customise how each leaf node is mapped by supplying the `iterator` method

-You can also customise how branch nodes are mapped by supplying the `post` method

-The post method will be called after child nodes have been processed by the `iterator`

-Make sure the post functions is scoped to the given instance

 ### Create an interation function to be used recursively